IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

 Parameters
 ----------

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

+  location (True, str, None)
+    (Required for new resource) The location where the instance available

   name (True, str, None)
     (Required for new resource) A name for the resource instance

-  location (True, str, None)
-    (Required for new resource) The location where the instance available

-  resource_group_id (False, str, None)
-    The resource group id

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

   parameters (False, dict, None)